antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 - Push it the lhcbdirac gitlab repository
 - Update the version of the running containers

-All these functionalities have been wrapped up in a script, available on all the lbmesosadm* machines (01, 02)
+All these functionalities have been wrapped up in a script (dirac-docker-mgmt), available on all the lbmesosadm* machines (01, 02)

 The next steps are the following::